GUIDE 2026

 2. Readability

 There is a lot that you can do to improve readability.
-For the purpose of this article, we will focus on the use of active voice, avoiding long sentences, using medium-length paragraphs, and appropriate vocabulary.
+For this article, we will focus on the active voice, short sentences, medium-length paragraphs, and appropriate vocabulary.
 Additionally, collecting user feedback is crucial as it provides insights into how real users perceive and interact with the content, helping to identify areas for improvement.
-A useful metric to consider is the readability score, which measures the ease of reading the documentation.
+A useful metric to consider is the readability score, which measures how easy it is to read the documentation.

 Use Active Voice

-Most style guides, such as the classic Elements of Style by Strunk and White and the APA Style Guide, recommend the use of active voice.
+Most style guides, such as the classic Elements of Style by Strunk and White and the APA Style Guide, recommend using the active voice.

 For passive voice, the object of the verb is followed by the verb and then the subject.
 E.g., the code was written by the programmer.

-Even though the use of passive voice is allowed, the use of active voice has the advantage of creating direct, clear, and concise sentences.
+Even though the passive voice is allowed, the active voice has the advantage of creating direct, clear, and concise sentences.

 Avoid Long Sentences

-It is an intuitive concept that long sentences are harder to understand, and short sentences are easier to read and understand.
+It is an intuitive concept that long sentences are more complex to understand, and short sentences are easier to read and understand.

 According to the Hemingway app, a popular writing tool, the long sentence has “poor” readability and is suitable for readers with post-graduate level education.

-According to the Hemingway app, breaking down a long sentence into multiple short sentences leads to “good” readability, and the text is now suitable for readers with grade 9 level education.
+According to the Hemingway app, breaking down a long sentence into multiple short sentences leads to “good” readability, and the text is now suitable for readers with a grade 9 level of education.

 Therefore, to improve readability, it is better to use short sentences and focus each sentence on a single idea.